 Nauticol’s Grande Prairie facility will use natural gas as the feedstock in our methanol production process.
 Our location in the heart of the Montney Formation, with its abundant supply of natural gas resources, creates further environmental benefits.
 By shrinking the distance that natural gas must travel to reach our facility, we are able to reduce the energy required to transport the gas.

-Blue methanol and carbon capture will have a transformative impact.
+Net zero methanol and carbon capture will have a transformative impact.